molpopgen/fwdpp/README.md

 ##Which C++?

 As of version 0.2.5, fwdpp requires a compiler supporting the "C++11" version of the language.
 Currently, fwdpp requires that your compiler support the flag -std=c++11 in order to use c++11 language features.
-Recent version of GCC (4.8 or greater) and clang (3.4 or greater, but I've not checked earlier versions) both support this option, which covers most Linux and OS X users.
+Recent version of GCC  and clang both support this option, which covers most Linux and OS X users.

 ##Citation